Racecar Safety

 Bumpers/Guards/Rubrails

-Bumpers should be securely welded or bolted to the frame and should not extend beyond the center of tire tread.
+Bumpers must be securely welded or bolted to the frame and should not extend beyond the center of tire tread.
 Bumpers must be constructed in such a fashion that there are no sharp edges which could cut tires, or act as a ‘can opener’ to body sheet metal or fuel tanks.
 Bumper ends should be rolled or otherwise fashioned to minimize locking of bumpers.

 It is recommended that open wheel cars run secure rub rails on both sides of the car to minimize the possibility of a race car becoming airborne.
 Open wheels will air launch quite effectively.
 The ends of rub rails should be rolled back to the frame, rather than end with sharp angles that can cut tires.
-Rub rails should not extend beyond the outside of the tires. .
+Rub rails will not extend beyond the outside of the tires. .

 Cooling Systems